 However, below you can find some health problems that weims usually go through.

 Weim is a house dog; he is not meant for backyard or kennel life.
 He is a very active and energetic dog and needs a lot of space for running and exercise.
-You need to make a health care routine for your dog to give him a longer, happier, and healthier life.
+You should know how to groom a dog and make a health care routine for your Weimaraner to give him a longer, happier, and healthier life.

 While grooming your dog, keep an eye on rashes, sores, or infection signs i.e.tenderness.
 Redness or inflammation in the nose, eyes, mouth, or skin.
 A careful weekly examination helps you spot potential problems easily.